 Today, it has been one whole month since traveling home from my trip to San Francisco to work on our 10th anniversary Fashion Community Week.
 It was a huge success and a feel-good time all around- the fashion, the culture, diversity, and of course seeing my community there- the company.
-To be honest, at that point in time, I could not be more excited to sit down and write about this incredible experience to share it with you all here.
+To be honest, at that point in time, I could not be more excited to sit down and write about this incredible experience here.

 I think for all of us this has been like one big experiment- one big personal growth challenge.
 For me, at least, it has been.
 I have had the hardest time sitting down at my computer and writing- and have not even written a thing until now… one whole month.